christopher-besch/homepage/src/articles/10_ctemsoft/ctemsoft.md

 ```

 You can even start multiple renderings at the same time and properly parallelize this baby — if you've already burned four hours on this maybe save two minutes twiddling your thumbs?
+lens.f90 creates a bunch of Postscript files as a result.

-With Ghostscript you convert the Postscript files to PNGs.
+With Ghostscript you convert these Postscript files to PNGs.

 ```py
 subprocess.Popen(